porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/introduction.md

 To understand what is happening when a component's html tag is rendered in the browser and what can be done to improve the bootstrapping process, please read through the following pages carefully.

+No matter if or which framework you use, please continue with [Vanilla Js](must-know/initialization/vanilla-js) since its behavior is the foundation for all others.